 The financial highlights table is intended to help you understand the Fund's financial performance.
 As the other classes of Shares offered pursuant to this prospectus have not yet been offered for sale, the table below reflects the financial results for a single Class A-2 share.
 The total returns in the tables represent the rate that an investor would have earned (or lost) on an investment in the Fund (assuming reinvestment of all dividends and distributions).
-The information for the year ended October 31, 2023 has been audited by Deloitte & Touche LLP, an independent registered public accounting firm, whose report, along with this information and additional Fund performance and portfolio information, appears in the Fund's annual report dated October 31, 2023.
+This information has been derived from the Fund's financial statements.
+The information for the year ended October 31, 2024 has been audited by Deloitte & Touche LLP, an independent registered public accounting firm, whose report, along with this information and additional Fund performance and portfolio information, appears in the Fund's annual report dated October 31, 2024.
 To request the Fund's annual report or semi-annual report, please call 1-833-834-4923.